xoheon/crrrrr/README.md

-InfernoPAD is to help you, not to help others.
-GO and try to find the flag.
+when you are rusty and you don't know how to use your skills, dust yourself off and try again.